 Cost Share is the Deductible, Copayment, or Coinsurance that Members must pay for Covered Services provided under their Molina Marketplace plan.
 The Cost Share amount Members will be required to pay for each type of Covered Service is summarized on the Member's ID card.
-Additional detail regarding cost share is listed in the Schedule of Benefits.
+Additional detail regarding cost share listed in the Schedule of Benefits.
 Cost Share applies to all Covered Services except for preventive services included in the Essential Health Benefits (as required by the Affordable Care Act).
-Cost Share towards Essential Health Benefits may be reduced or eliminated for certain eligible Members, as determined by Marketplace's rules.
+Cost Share towards Essential Health Benefits, other than those which are preventive, may be reduced or eliminated for certain eligible Members, as determined by Marketplace's rules.

-A Member pays the lesser of the cost share amount or billed charges.
+A Member pay the lesser of the cost share amount or billed charges.